YoniPrv/claudacity/README.md

 1. Click the Claudacity menu bar icon → **Sign In to Claude...**
 2. A browser window opens — log in with your email or Google account
 3. The window closes automatically and your usage appears
+4. On first launch, allow notifications when prompted

 > **Note:** If your session expires (you see ⚠️), just sign in again.